-Veltri’s mentor, Chris Lynnes, the ESDIS Project’s System Architect, notes that the entire ESDIS Project benefits from the work done by the interns.
+Veltri’s mentor, Chris Lynnes, ESDIS System Architect, notes that ESDIS benefits from the work done by the interns.
 “What Josh was doing was primarily for the GES DISC,” Lynnes says.
-“But it’s also possible that the changes he incorporated will be used at both the ASDC and the Land Processes DAAC (LP DAAC).”
+“But it’s also possible that the changes he incorporated will be used at both ASDC and NASA's Land Processes DAAC (LP DAAC).”

 Mentor Alfreda Hall observes that many students, like Dionne, are repeat interns.
 Mentors also repeat the program, and Hall has served as a mentor for at least five previous interns.
 For Hall’s current mentee, Avian, this summer has been a valuable experience.
 “Thanks to the internship, I know what it takes to be a systems engineer,” she says.